shortstheory/shortstheory.github.io/README.md

 </body>
 ```

 To create your own theme, look to the Themes section of [included CSS file](https://github.com/poole/lanyon/blob/master/public/css/lanyon.css).
-Copy any existing theme (they're only a few lines of CSS), rename it, and change the provided colors.
+Copy any existing theme (they\'re only a few lines of CSS), rename it, and change the provided colors.

 ### Reverse layout